typicode/husky/docs/README.md

 Ensure that you don't have a typo in your filename.
 For example, `precommit` or `pre-commit.sh` are invalid names.
 See Git hooks [documentation](https://git-scm.com/docs/githooks) for valid names.

 Check hooks permissions, they should be executable.
-This is automatically set when using `husky add` command but you can run `chmod +x <filename>` to fix that.
+This is automatically set when using `husky add` command but you can run `chmod +x .husky/<hookname>` to fix that.

 ## Free for Open Source, early access for Sponsors